 5. Dante Gabriel Rossetti, The Loving Cup

-red dresses art, Dante Gabriel Rossetti, The Loving Cup, 1867, National Museum of Western Art, Tokyo
+Red dresses in art: Dante Gabriel Rossetti, The Loving Cup, 1867, National Museum of Western Art, Tokyo, Japan.

 6. József Rippl-Rónai, Lady in Red

-red dresses art, József Rippl-Rónai, Lady in Red, 1898.
-Museum of Applied Arts, Budapest
+József Rippl-Rónai, Lady in Red, 1898, Museum of Applied Arts, Budapest, Hungary.

-József Rippl-Rónai, the outstanding artist of Hungarian Post-Impressionism, was active as a member of the Nabis during his stay in Paris in the last decade of the 19th century.
-Rippl-Rónai designed the dining room furnishings for count Tivadar Andrássy’s Buda palace.
-Of the textile decorations designed for this project, only this tapestry survived World War II.
+József Rippl-Rónai, a leading figure of Hungarian Post-Impressionism, was associated with the Nabis group during his years in Paris in the final decade of the 19th century.
+He later designed the furnishings for the dining room of Count Tivadar Andrássy’s palace in Buda.
+Among the textile works created for this commission, this tapestry is the sole piece to have survived the II World War.

 In the center of the tapestry, the woman in the red dress turns slightly away from the viewer.
 She holds a tiny flower in one hand while the other hand stretches behind her in a gesture typical of Japanese prints.
 Dark brown outlines surround the figure and vegetation.
 The tapestry was embroidered by Rippl-Rónai’s French wife, Lazarine Boudrion.